 This mode captures super-resolution 2D images at high speed with incredible contrast.
-TIRF-SIM mode takes advantage of Total Internal Reflection Fluorescence observation at double the resolution as compared to conventional TIRF microscopes, facilitating a greater understanding of molecular interactions at the cell surface.
+The TIRF-SIM mode enables Total Internal Reflection Fluorescence observation at double the resolution of conventional TIRF microscopes, facilitating a greater understanding of molecular interactions at the cell surface.

 Plasma membrane of B16 melanoma cell labeled with YFP

 Objective: CFI Apochromat TIRF 100XC Oil (NA 1.49)